 Address: 1605 River Rd, Bismarck, ND 58503

-The park’s feature exhibit is a bright red keelboat replica.
-The keelboat was the Lewis and Clark riverboat and the expedition’s main vessel until the spring of 1805, when the boat mysteriously returned to St. Louis without its sailors.
-Keelboats were practical riverboats throughout the Missouri River Valley because they could be propelled by oars, sails, poles, and towlines.
+The park’s signature exhibit is a bright redkeelboatreplica.
+The keelboat was used as Lewis and Clark’s riverboat and main vessel until the spring of 1805, when the boat mysteriously returned to St. Louis without its sailors.
+Keelboats were used as riverboats throughout the Missouri River Valley because they could be propelled by oars, sails, poles, and towlines.

 9. National Buffalo Museum